mieven/BAIS-3250-Final-Project/README.md

 ## Proposed Analysis Questions Folder
 Our analysis questions explore how factors like ratings, genre, budget, studio, and runtime influence a movie’s box office performance.
 It aims to uncover whether high ratings consistently drive greater revenue, how genre and production decisions impact financial outcomes, and what role critical acclaim or awards play in a film's success.
 Additionally, the project examines long-term trends in movie characteristics, such as runtime and studio dominance, across different decades.

+## Post PP Code
+This Jupyter notebook contains the code used to scrape movie ratings from the chosen website and integrates that data with the Kaggle movie dataset.
+It streamlines the process of combining critical scores with financial metrics, forming the foundation for deeper analysis.
+This merged dataset enables more accurate and comprehensive insights into box office performance.